teslanet-nl/mule-coap-commons/README.md

 $ mvn clean install
 ```

-# Using Mule CoAP Commons component in Maven Projects
+# Using in Maven Projects

 Mule CoAP artifact releases will be publishedses to [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cmule-coap).
 Usually the Commons component dependency will added through one of the connector pom's and there is no need to add the